I'm trying to find somebody here in the audio sound right.

 Yes, sir.

-Rush Mega Semplified Ghiddos from uh Lancaster, Pennsylvania.
+Rush mega simplified ghettos from Lancaster, Pennsylvania.

-And to say that whether they know it or not, the left has bestowed upon you a great honor by calling you a microphone marine, and let me tell you why.
+I just wanted to say that whether they know it or not, the left has bestowed upon you a great honor by calling you a microphone Marine.

-Because you exemplify all the qualities that make a marine.
+Because you exemplify all the qualities that make a Marine.

 As a former Marine myself, I can say you are highly motivated.